ThoughtWorks-DPS/lab-service-op-connect-server/README.md

 The 1password cli (`op`) can be used to access this API, and there are available SDKs for programmatic access.
 Though, the cli is limited to read functions outlined below.
 In order to write new or changed secret info, only direct use of the api is currently supported.
 We will obviously need to create a basic CUD cli to simplify create, update, delete from within a pipeline.

-This repository pipeline manages a test and production instance of the service tied to the empc-lab-lab and empc-lab vaults in the twdps.1password.com teams vault space, resprectively.
+This repository pipeline manages a test and production instance of the service, running in DPS-1 and tied to the empc-lab-lab and empc-lab vaults in the twdps.1password.com teams vault space, resprectively.

 These are live services, available on: